Barbara Herbert, Countess of Powis: Personal life

 In 1771, shortly before the earl's death, the family seat at Oakly Park was sold to Robert Clive, 1st Baron Clive, and they moved permanently to Powis Castle.
 A portrait of Barbara by an unknown artist, dated to approximately 1750, is held at Powis Castle, in the care of the National Trust.

+Descendants

+Through her daughter Lady Henrietta, she was a grandmother of Lady Henrietta Antonia Herbert (wife of Sir Watkin Williams-Wynn, 5th Baronet), Edward Herbert, 2nd Earl of Powis, Lady Charlotte Florentia Herbert (wife of Hugh Percy, 3rd Duke of Northumberland), and politician Robert Henry Clive.